All news

 Click rate vs movement

-Click rate often diverges from movement rate.
-A lot of clicks with little movement is a navigation-heavy task.
-Lots of movement and few clicks is a passive consumption pattern.
+Click rate often diverges from movement rate, and that divergence carries information.
+Lots of clicks with little movement is a navigation-heavy task.
+Lots of movement with few clicks is a passive consumption pattern.
 Each shows up differently in fatigue burden.

-The pattern that comes closest to a strain signal is high movement with declining click rate within the same session — your hand is still moving but you are doing less with each click.
+The pattern closest to a real strain signal is *high movement with declining click rate* within the same session.
+Your hand is still moving but you are doing less with each click.
+That is what late-session drift looks like in mouse data.

 Mouse data on its own is rarely conclusive.
-It earns its place in the weekly report by lining up with the camera signals.
-When eyes-closed seconds, head-pose drift, and mouse idle all rise together in the same session, the weekly report has a much stronger claim than any of them alone.
+It earns its place in the weekly report by *lining up* with camera and keyboard signals.
+When eyes-closed seconds, head-pose drift, and mouse idle all rise together in the same session, the weekly report has a far stronger claim than any of them alone.

-That is also why Sarenica does not call fatigue from mouse data on its own — the signal is too noisy out of context, and the cost of a false positive is wrecked trust in the rest of the read.
+That is also why Sarenica refuses to call fatigue from mouse data alone.
+The signal is too noisy out of context, and the cost of a false positive is wrecked trust in the rest of the read.
+Conservative reads compound; sloppy ones erode.

-Mouse distance and speed: best read across comparable blocks.
+• Distance and speed → best read across comparable blocks.